kidputer/NX505J/README.md

 **Current Issues**

-There are a few more things that are being worked out in this version troubleshooting.
-Gallery Thumbs and image parsing, dialer search crash, CPU speed optimization.
+Is anyone else having this issue with Gallery Thumbs?
+My file permissions might be set wrong.
 Please report any additional issues you find so I can report to the compiler lwang.

 **Updated this version**

+dialer search dialer stop
+cpu opimizations

+**Updated last version**

 Repair rely on network positioning in Google services Repair dial interface search flash back
 Optimize power consumption

-**Updated last version**
+**Updated Previous Versions**

 Repair Card 2 ringtones and display settings
-Remove the built-in Google services , please download and install Magic Fun Center Repair depends on the GMS software can not locate a network problem
+Remove the built-in Google services , please download and install Magic Fun Center Repair depends on the GMS software can not locate a network problem Update the camera , display, vibrator drive

-**Updated Previous Version**

-Update the camera , display, vibrator drive
 WIFI drivers and firmware updates
 Fix the problem linux kernel random number generator can not be used